 A new study has concluded that the Chinese regime likely systematically falsified its organ donation data, further fueling concerns that the regime has been forcibly harvesting organs for transplant from prisoners of conscience.

 In 2015, the regime said it would stop sourcing organs from executed prisoners, and exclusively rely on a newly set up voluntary donation system.

 But a study, published in the scientific journal BMC Medical Ethics on Nov.
 14, led by Matthew Robertson, a doctoral student at the Australian National University (ANU), found that “Beijing’s reported organ donation numbers don’t stack up and there is highly compelling evidence that they are being falsified.”

-Study co-author Jacob Lavee, professor of surgery at Tel Aviv University, told The Epoch Times via email that by applying statistical forensics on official Chinese donation datasets, the study found that the figures “conforms almost precisely to a mathematical formula”—a quadratic function.
+Study co-author Jacob Lavee, professor of surgery at Tel Aviv University, told The Epoch Times via email that by applying statistical forensics on official Chinese donation datasets, the study found that the figures “conform almost precisely to a mathematical formula”—a quadratic function.

 “When you take a close look at the numbers of organs apparently collected, they almost match this artificial equation point for point, year in, year out.
 They’re too neat to be true,” Robertson said in an ANU press release.
 Robertson was formerly an editor at The Epoch Times.

 “These figures don’t appear to be real data from real donations.
 They’re numbers generated using an equation,” he said.

 The study analyzed official Chinese data on voluntary hospital-based donated organs between 2010 and 2018.

 The data was published by the China Organ Transplant Response System (COTRS) and the Red Cross Society of China.
 The COTRS forms the basis of China’s voluntary organ donation system—every organ transplant is meant to be allocated solely through it.
 The Red Cross Society of China is required to verify and witness every such organ donation.